New Orleans Project (2007-2008)

 Brenda Delarber: Junior, Integrated Social Studies major - This project will conduct oral history interviews with community leaders, such as C.T.
 Vivian of Churches Supporting Churches, in order to chronicle to efforts of various leaders in the city.
 It will develop an informational pamphlet, DVD and hopefully website to aid in promoting the civic development efforts of various groups and individuals.

-Kristi Jo Leaders: Senior, Graphic Design major - This project will create a small collection of short stories and poetry of true experiences in order to capture the plight and perspectives of residents of the city.
+Kristi Jo Leaders: Senior, English and Graphic Design dual major - This project will create a small collection of short stories and poetry of true experiences in order to capture the plight and perspectives of residents of the city.
 The collection is to be published on paper and on-line and distributed back to the NOLA community.

 Kalina Moore: Sophomore, Early Childhood Education major - This project will explore the issues surrounding the closure of public housing complexes in NOLA.
 The project includes interviewing city officials, community organizers, and public housing activists in an effort to develop a strategy to affect housing policy.